Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 Labs have a tendency to gain weight because of the lack of a gene to tell them to stop eating.

 It is unclear quite how this affects the smaller lab cross here, but weight gain could be a serious problem on smaller legs, joints and organs.
 Too much strain will put them at risk.
-Keep them active, watch the potion sizes and meal plans and keep up to date with health checks, especially on their joints.

 There are many that will expect the best from this mix.
 This means expectations of a cute little dog with a soft nature and family friendly traits of the lab, which will essentially overrule any of the negative behavior issues that come with a Chihuahua.